seii-saintway/ipymock/README.md

 pip install --upgrade ipymock
 ```

-## Using the Browser Side API in Jupyter Notebooks
+## Using the OpenAI Backend API from Browser Side in Jupyter Notebooks

 ```python
 from ipymock.browser import start_conversation